-- More transactions per second
+- More transactions per second.

-- Higher number of concurrent client connections
+- Greater number of concurrent client connections.

-- Larger datasets
+- Larger datasets.

-|Scale transactions per sec||Yes||Yes||Scale out the cluster to handle a higher number of concurrent transactions per second.|
+|Scale transactions per sec||Yes||Yes||Scale out a universe to handle a greater number of concurrent transactions per second.|

-|Data distribution support||Hash sharding
+|Data distribution support||Hash sharding,

-|Hash sharding||Sharding is used to distribute data across nodes of clusters.
+|Hash sharding||Sharding is used to distribute data across a universe's nodes.